flutter/website/src/development/tools/devtools/memory.md

 <dt markdown="1">**Reset**</dt>
 <dd>Resets the accumulator counts (Delta columns) for each
     instance in the allocation table.
-The next time the "Monitor" button is pressed, the "Delta" columns displays the populate with the new instances and sizes since the last reset.
+The next time the "Monitor" button is pressed, the "Delta" columns display the populate with the new instances and sizes since the last reset.
 </dd>
 <dt markdown="1">**Search**</dt>